mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 you use singularity and can run jobs on many nodes.
 In addition, the batch submission is not necessary and you can run the configuration shell script interactively.
-For the RED example you can explicitly launch and "ineractive job" that creates a terminal window.
+For the RED example you can explicitly launch and "interactive job" that creates a terminal window.
 Inside that terminal you can then run:

 .. code-block::